Integration with Let’s Encrypt

 - Navigate to WWW → SSL-certificates.
 Click the Let's Encrypt button, and fill out the form.

-- When creating a WWW-domain, select the Secure connection (SSL).
-Let's Encrypt certificate option will be added into the creation form.
-After you have provided all required information, you will be redirected to the Let's Encrypt certificate creation form.
+- On the WWW-domain creation form, select the Secure connection (SSL).
+Let's Encrypt certificate option will be added to the creation form.
+Specify the required parameters.
+Next, you will be redirected to the Let's Encrypt certificate creation form.

 Every day at 1:30 a.m the system checks what certificates should be updated.
-The update procedure starts 7 (or fewer days) before the certificate's expiration date.
+The update procedure starts 7 (or fewer) days before the certificate expiration date.

 You can also start the update process manually with the letsencrypt.check.update function.
 Call the function via the mgrctl utility with the following parameters:

-The number of certificates per domain is limited, that's why do not update your certificates manually too often.
+The number of certificates that can be issued for a domain is limited, that's why do not update your certificates manually too often.

-When updating a certificate with DNS-verification, new TXT-records will be generated.
+When updating the certificate with DNS-verification, new TXT-records will be generated.
 If the external DNS-server is used, the records won't be added automatically, and the certificate won't be updated.

 Certificate issue procedure